jovotech/jovo-framework/docs/data.md

 Sometimes, a [component](./components.md) might need to gather information that becomes irrelevant as soon as the component resolves.

-You can use this to store data only for a specific component:
+You can store data only for a specific component like this:

 ```typescript
 this.$component.$data.someKey = 'someValue';